Shuttle Fitness Tests

 procedure: Shuttle run tests require the participant to run back and forth between two lines or markers, at a particular pace or as quick as possible.
 Some tests use a set distance to shuttle between, others may use a ladder shuttle, in which the shuttle distance changes with each run.

 scoring: For the shorter (non-fatiguing tests), two or more trails may be performed, and the quickest time is recorded.
 Results are recorded to the nearest tenth of a second.

 variations / modifications: The test procedure can be varied by changing the number of shuttles performed, the distance between turns, and the amount of rest between shuttles.

 advantages: this test can be conducted on large groups relatively quickly with minimal equipment required.

-- agility and anaerobic tests
+- agility, aerobic and anaerobic fitness tests.